ibexa/documentation-user/docs/getting_started/discover_ui.md

 ![Side menu](img/top_bar.png "Side menu")

-Depending on the product edition and your [permissions](../permission_management/permission_system.md), the top level sections on the leftmost pane may include, for example:
+Depending on the product edition and your [permissions](../permission_management/permission_system.md), the leftmost pane may include links to different sections, for example:

-- **Content**, which gives you access to the content Repository.
+- **Content**, which gives you access to the content repository.
 It lets you navigate the Content Tree, create, edit, move, copy, delete content, etc.
 - [[% include 'snippets/experience_badge.md' %]] [[% include 'snippets/commerce_badge.md' %]] **Site**, which enables you to create and edit block-based Pages and manage multiple websites.
-- **PIM**, which enables you to handle products presented on the website, including their specifications and pricing.
+- **Product catalog**, which enables you to handle products presented on the website, including their specifications and pricing.
 - **Admin**, which is the administration panel where you can manage Users, Sections, permissions, etc.

-## Content Tree
+Tree

 If you want to navigate through your website with a menu, go to the **Content** tab, and select **Content structure**.
 **Content Tree** in the left sidebar opens an expandable content menu of your website.